What is Meth Addiction?

 Below is a look at how each method of methamphetamine use will affect the user:

 - Smoking meth –leads to a fast uptake of the drug into the brain and can amplify the addiction potential as well as many adverse health consequences such as lung tumors and other problems

 - Injecting meth –leads to an intense rush or flash of a high that is described as a pleasurable state which typically only lasts a few minutes

-There are many short term and long term effects of using crystal meth.
-Some of these effects will naturally subside on their own within a few hours while others could take days or more to go away even after the last dose of crystal meth was administered.
 Crystal meth affects the psychological system as well as the physical components of the body and can lead to a range of adverse reactions.

 Short-Term Effects of Meth Include:

-- erratic behavior
+- Erratic behavior

-- violent behavior
+- Violent behavior

-- suppressed appetite
+- Suppressed appetite

-- poor sleeping or insomnia
+- Poor sleeping habits or insomnia

-- mood swings
+- Mood swings

-- high blood pressure and increased heart rate
+- High blood pressure and increased heart rate

-Long Term Effects of Meth Include:
+Long-Term Effects of Meth Abuse Include:

-- meth mouth (rotten teeth)
+- Meth mouth (rotten teeth)

-- sores on the body
+- Sores on the body

-- boils or infections on the skin
+- Boils or infections on the skin

-- weight loss
+- Weight loss and malnutrition

 - Track or needle marks on the arms, legs, hands, feet or neck